Fried Rice (1 Cup) and English Chilli Chicken (1 Serving (300g))

 Portion Control

-Reduce the portion sizes of both the chilli chicken and fried rice to minimize carbohydrate intake.
+Reduce the portion size of the English chili chicken and fried rice to minimize the glucose spike.

-Add foods rich in healthy fats like avocado or a handful of nuts (such as almonds or walnuts) to your meal, which can help stabilize blood sugar levels.
+Add a serving of healthy fats like avocado or a handful of nuts to your meal to help stabilize blood sugar levels.

 Stay Hydrated

-Engage in light physical activity after your meal, such as a short walk, to help your body utilize the glucose more effectively.
+Take a short walk or engage in light exercise after your meal to help your body utilize the glucose more efficiently.

 Discover